If a brand is the way a company, organization, or individual is perceived by those who experience it, then what is a personal brand?

 “People with strong professional brands are more noticeable, trusted, more prepared,” said Hebert-Maccaro.
 “By making a stronger argument for investing in yourself, you make a stronger argument to invest in you.”

-Building a strong personal brand requires deliberate strategy.
+Personal brand building requires deliberate strategy.
 Learn how to articulate your differentiators, set career goals, and develop an action plan for success »

 That investment is important.
 The average half-life of a skill is 4.5 years, she says.
-When you’ve built a strong personal brand, you’re not only being recognized for the skills you bring to the table, you’re also being trusted to learn and upskill.
+Personal brand building not only being recognized for the skills you bring to the table, you’re also being trusted to learn and upskill.
 “Your stakeholders will trust that you get it done.
 That’s at the heart of a personal brand.”

-Over her 20-year career spanning human resources, organizational design, learning and development, and executive coaching, Hebert-Maccaro has developed a tried and true framework for personal branding cultivation.
+Over her 20-year career spanning human resources, organizational design, learning and development, and executive coaching, Hebert-Maccaro has developed a tried and true framework for how to build a personal brand.
 That framework includes four key phases:

 When building a personal brand, many want to start with delivery.
 But, discovery, or self-awareness, is the crucial first step, says Hebert-Maccaro.